U.S. Department of State Seal

 Traveling Abroad

-When traveling during the adoption process, we encourage you to register your trip with the Department of State.
-Travel registration makes it possible to contact you if necessary.
-Whether there's a family emergency in the United States, or a crisis in Mongolia, registration assists the U.S. Embassy or Consulate in reaching you.
+When traveling abroad during the adoption process, we encourage you to enroll with the Department of State through our Smart Traveler Enrollment Program (STEP) to receive important information from the U.S. Embassy about safety conditions in your destination country.
+Enrollment makes it possible for U.S. Embassy Ulaanbaatar to contact you in an emergency, whether natural disaster, civil unrest, or family emergency.
+Whether there is a family emergency in the United States or a crisis in Mongolia, enrollment assists the U.S. Embassy or Consulate in reaching you.

 After Adoption

-• For children 1 month to 3 years old - once every half year;
+• For children 1 to 3 years old – two times per year.

 • For children 8 to 16 years old - once every two years.

-We strongly urge you to comply with the wish of Mongolia and complete all post-adoption requirements in a timely manner.
-Your adoption agency may be able to help you with this process.
-Your cooperation will contribute to that country's history of positive experiences with American parents.
+We urge you to comply with Mongolia’s post-adoption/post-placement requirements in a timely manner.
+Your adoption service provider may be able to help you with this process.
+Your cooperation will contribute to Mongolia’s positive experiences with U.S. citizen adoptive parents.

 Contact Information